AstraZeneca/runnable/docs/configurations/executors/argo.md

 [Argo workflows](https://argo-workflows.readthedocs.io/en/latest/) is a powerful container orchestration framework for Kubernetes and it can run on any Kubernetes environment.

-**magnus** will transpile pipeline definition to argo specification during the pipeline execution which you can then upload to the cluster either manually or via CICD (recommended).
+**runnable** will transpile pipeline definition to argo specification during the pipeline execution which you can then upload to the cluster either manually or via CICD (recommended).

 - [x] Execute the pipeline in any cloud environment.